LilyTronics/lily_py_unit_test/readme.md

     CLASSIFICATION = <value>
 ```

-The values are defined in a object called `Classification` and can be imported from the package.
+The values are defined in an object called `Classification` and can be imported from the package.

 ```python
 import lily_unit_test